csev/cc4e/book/chap07.md

     containing standard header information (on UNIX, typically _lusrlinclude)._

 Furthermore, it may be necessary when loading the program to specify the library explicitly; for example, on the PDP-11 UNIX system, the command to compile a program would be

-143

 [comment]: <> (page 144 , 144 THE C PROGRAMMING LANGUAGE CHAPTER 7 )

-_cc source files, etc._ -is
+    cc source files, etc. -lS

-where -is indicates loading from the standard library.
-(The character 1 is the letter ell.)
+where -lS indicates loading from the standard library.
+(The character l is the letter ell.)

 7.2 Standard Input and Output — Getchar and Putchar